 I had previously never visited any natural locations outside of my home state of Ohio.
-The terrain of Ohio is slightly different than Utah; I had never seen anything like it.
+The terrain of Ohio is slightly different than Utah, and I had never seen anything like it.
 The overwhelming magnitude of the cliffs, the intricate colors, and the majestic scenery of Zion struck me on a deeply spiritual level.
 I was mesmerized and instantly became obsessed with capturing the beauty of our amazing world through photographs.
-My love for and desire to photograph amazing places has evolved in parallel to my fascination for adventure and exploring challenging, remote landscapes.
+My love for and desire to photographing amazing places has evolved in parallel to my fascination for adventure and exploring challenging, remote landscapes.

 To Define Is To Limit

 Defining a photograph and dissecting it into its' component parts limits our capacity to be inspired by an image.
 Photographs are so much more than composition and color; they are stories of beautiful places and moments, calls to action for both reflection and adventure.
 By immersing ourselves in an image of a beautiful landscape or a suspenseful moment of action, we transcend beyond the limits of the image and become a part of the adventure.